ComposersDesktop/CDP8/README.md

 # CDP System Software, Release 8.
 ### Full release as of 24 October 2023

+This is a fork to make the commandline utils work for macOS arm64 and raspberry pi requires portaudio v19.7.0

 #### Copyright (c) 2022 Composers Desktop Project Ltd

 ![The CDP logo]( http://composersdesktop.com/logo.gif)